Audacious Fox is written, edited, and produced by K.Q. Dreger. Published from Northeast Ohio. Thanks for reading. ✌️

 I aim to write so you don’t need to skim.
 Rigorous editing is a cornerstone of this website, and I keep an in-house style guide, which you’re welcome to read and remix.
 (On the other hand, we have a new baby in the house so my editing will only be as good as I can make it at midnight.)
 I also believe that clarity of writing follows clarity of thought, which only comes after you’ve written multiple terrible first drafts.

 Some random tidbits I enjoy sharing: energy, diction, and honesty are three great words; have strong opinions, loosely held; waffles are the bar by which all other breakfast foods are judged; and if you want to be a better writer, read everything you can.

-Headlines and body copy are set in Source Serif Pro by Adobe.
+Headlines and body copy are set in Gotham by Hoefler & Co., with a fallback to Verdana.

 This site should look good in all modern web browsers—please let me know if it doesn’t.

 I read pretty much everything these folks put out.
 I update this list every couple of months, so check back from time to time.
 (Updated Dec.
 2019)

 - Lara Callender Hogan

 - Shawn Blanc

 - Una Kravets

 - Dispatches on Therapy, Holbemn